What will I study?

 Professor Peter McGeorge, Vice Principal Education

 The University of Aberdeen is proud of its place here in the north-east of Scotland.
-It’s a fantastic place to work and live; the city and the surrounding areas are known for their historic charm and we are happy to be involved in initiatives that promote this to the wider world.
+It’s a fantastic place to work and live.
+The city and surrounding areas are known for their historic charm and we’re happy to be involved in initiatives that promote this to the wider world.

 Am I ready?

 We welcome students from all over the world.
 You do not need a visa to study online with us.